xooniverse/auto_retry/README.md

 ### Options

-The `AutoRetryOptions` class allows you to configure the behavior of the plugin:
+The `AutoRetryPlugin` constructor allows you to configure the behavior of the plugin:

 - **maxDelay**: The maximum duration after which we can actually abandon further retries.
 - **maxRetryAttempts**: The maximum number of retry attempts for a failed request.
 Default is 3 attempts.